Skip to Content

 If you’re using the bash shell, you can use the disown command to remove the running job from your shell and free up space.
 This command will remove the child process from the parent shell’s jobs table.
 This command also prevents the child process from receiving any kill or SIGHUP signals.
 This command is also useful if you want to use a program that runs in the background, but don’t have access to it.

-READ ALSO: How Do I Find the Library Path in Linux?
+READ ALSO: How Do I Downgrade a Package in Ubuntu?

 If you want to disable a running job from showing up in the job table, you can use the -h option to disown it.
 This option will make it so that the job is no longer shown in the jobs list, and will not cause a SIGHUP signal to be sent to it.
 If you don’t want a job to stop running, you can also use the -a option.